mac-comp127/weather-display/README.md

 Study the relationships between these classes.
 (How are they connected?
 What are the has-a and is-a relationships between them?
 What is the role of each class?
 It might be wise to diagram this.)

-These classes have some tricky code in them, including some that uses Java features we have not studied in class.
+These classes have some tricky code in them, including some Java features we have not studied in class.
 But don’t worry!
 You only need to **use these classes, not modify them** or understand how they work.
 That means that you can just pay attention to the **public method signatures** and their accompanying Javadoc.
 For example, in `WeatherData`, the signature of the first public member is:

 ```java
 public String getCityName()